The Public Competition Enforcement Review: Argentina

-One of the most important modifications introduced by the new Antitrust Law is the creation of a new merger control system, which greatly increases the amounts for both the notification threshold and the de minimis exemption; seeks to reduce review time frames; and sets out a suspensive system, as opposed to the current interim post-closing notification system.
+One of the most important modifications introduced by the Antitrust Law is the creation of a new merger control system, which greatly increases the amounts for both the notification threshold and the de minimis exemption; seeks to reduce review time frames; and sets out a suspensive system, as opposed to the current interim post-closing notification system.

-As mentioned above, the new Antitrust Law modifies the notification threshold, using adjustable units that will be updated annually.
+As mentioned above, the Antitrust Law modifies the notification threshold, using adjustable units that will be updated annually.
 Pursuant to the Antitrust Law, the new threshold is met if the acquiring group and target surpass a combined turnover of 100 million adjustable units, thus increasing the threshold to an amount closer to the one that had originally been envisaged.
 It is worth noting that the threshold is the same across industries, and that the entire volume of business of the involved companies must be taken into account, irrespective of whether they have been generated by the market in which the transaction will take place or not.

 The same update takes place as regards the de minimis exemption, which is now applicable if both the local amount of the transaction and the local amount of the assets being transferred each do not surpass 20 million adjustable units; and if the previous condition is met, the acquiring group or target must not have carried out transactions in the same relevant market for 20 million adjustable units in the past 12 months or 60 million adjustable units in the past 36 months.

 Further to this suspensive system, the Antitrust Law defines a review time frame of 45 working days plus an additional 120-working-day term.
 The former Antitrust Law also had a 45-working-day review time frame, which over the passing of time was ignored, reaching average review time frames of over 30 months even in non-material transactions.
 However, it must be taken into account that said delays took place in a non-suspensive system that eliminated the pressure for the Antitrust Commission to issue the clearances in time.
-Under this system, it remains to be seen whether the Commission will be able to meet the time frames set out by the new Antitrust Law.
+Under this system, it remains to be seen whether the Commission will be able to meet the time frames set out by the Antitrust Law.

 In that regard, the Antitrust Law sets out a fast-track system for those transactions that do not present competition concerns.
 However, this system has not been regulated yet.